elarina/MyFinance-App/README.md

 # User Interface Design
 See UI-sketches at /design/my.finances.app.design.ui/

-WireframeSketcher should be installed into IDE for viewing UI-sketchs.
+WireframeSketcher should be installed into IDE for viewing sketchs.

 ## Install WireframeSketcher
 1. Help -> Install New Software...